shreyasw07-sit/exp14/README.md

-Data Binning and Formatting with Python (Pandas & NumPy) Project Overview
-This repository contains a comprehensive Python implementation of Data Binning and Data Formatting techniques using the pandas and numpy libraries.
-The code demonstrates how to transform raw numerical data into structured categorical groups and how to standardize data types and string formats for better readability and analytical readiness.

-Core Objectives
-Data Binning: Transforming continuous numerical variables into discrete categories (bins) to simplify analysis and identify patterns.

-Data Formatting: Standardizing data types, adjusting string casing, and rounding values to ensure consistency across the dataset.

-Data Manipulation: Sorting and calculating frequency distributions of categorized data.

-Technical Stack
-Language: Python

-Libraries: * pandas: Used for DataFrame creation, binning via pd.cut(), and data type casting.

-numpy: Supporting numerical operations.

-Environment: Jupyter Notebook / Google Colab

-Detailed Implementation Breakdown
-1. Electronics Product Dataset
-The first part of the experiment focuses on a retail scenario involving product pricing and sales volume.

-Initialization: Creates a DataFrame with Product, Price, and Units_Sold.

-Price Binning: Groups prices into Low, Medium, and High categories using defined thresholds:

-0−10,000: Low

-10,001−30,000: Medium

-30,001−60,000: High

-Sales Binning: Categorizes Units_Sold into Low Sales, Medium Sales, and High Sales.

-Formatting Operations:

-Type Casting: Converts Units_Sold from integer to float.

-String Normalization: Converts product names to uppercase (e.g., "Laptop" → "LAPTOP").

-Rounding: Ensures prices are rounded to two decimal places.

-Sorting: Demonstrates both ascending and descending sorts based on the Price column.

-2. Food Delivery Orders Dataset
-The second part applies similar logic to a logistics dataset to categorize delivery efficiency and order sizes.

-Data Fields: Order_ID, Order_Value, Delivery_Time, and Distance_km.

-Multivariate Binning:

-Order Value: Categorized as LOW, MEDIUM, or HIGH.

-Delivery Time: Categorized as Late (≤25 min), On Time (26−40 min), or Early (41−60 min).

-Distance: Categorized as Short, Medium, or High.

-Frequency Analysis: Uses .value_counts() to identify the distribution of order categories (e.g., identifying that the majority of orders fall into the 'MEDIUM' and 'HIGH' value brackets).
+🚀 DATA BINNING & FORMATTING IN PYTHON 🐍
+👤 STUDENT PROFILE
+Name: Shreyas Wani

+PRN: 25070123131

+Experiment No: 14

+Institute: Symbiosis Institute of Technology (SIT), Pune

+🎯 EXPERIMENT AIM
+"To perform Data Binning and Data Formatting using the Python Programming Language."

+🛠️ TECHNICAL TOOLKIT
+Pandas: For high-performance data structures and DataFrame manipulation.

+NumPy: For numerical computing and handling arrays.

+Python 3: The core programming language used for logic execution.

+📊 KEY OPERATIONS PERFORMED
+📥 1.
+DATASET CREATION
+Initialized custom dictionaries representing Electronics Inventory and Food Delivery Orders.

+Converted raw data into structured Pandas DataFrames for processing.

+📦 2.
+DATA BINNING (CATEGORIZATION)
+Price Binning: Grouped products into Low, Medium, and High categories based on price ranges.

+Sales Binning: Categorized units sold into Low, Medium, and High Sales.

+Delivery Analysis: Classified food orders based on Delivery Time (Late, On Time, Early) and Distance (Short, Medium, High).

+🛠️ 3.
+DATA FORMATTING (STANDARDIZATION)
+Type Casting: Converted Units_Sold and Delivery_Time from integers to Float for precision.

+String Manipulation: Normalized text by converting product names and categories to UPPERCASE.

+Rounding: Used .round(2) to ensure monetary values maintained a standard decimal format.

+🧹 4.
+DATA REFINEMENT
+Sorting: Organized data in both Ascending and Descending order to identify top-performing products.

+Unique Identification: Extracted unique category labels to verify binning accuracy.

+Frequency Counts: Calculated the distribution of orders using .value_counts().

+✅ CONCLUSION
+Through this experiment, I successfully demonstrated how to transform messy, raw numerical data into clean, categorical insights.
+This process is essential for preparing datasets for Machine Learning and Statistical Analysis..